paulstephane/UPLPlayer/README.md

-The **UPL96ETL** by ECDesigns is a high fidelity audio source that plays music files stored on USB drives.
+The **UPL96ETL** by ECDesigns is a high-fidelity audio source that plays music files stored on USB drives.
 [ECDesigns product page](https://www.ecdesigns.nl/en/blog/upl96etl)

 **UPLPlayer** is an alternative application to control playback of the UPL96ETL, with the following features:

-- Offers a very simple web interface (folder based, tags and images are not used) to browse the content of your USB drive(s) and control playback of the UPL
+- Offers a very simple web interface (folder-based; tags and images are not used) to browse the content of your USB drive(s) and control playback of the UPL

 - Albums can be stored on USB drives as "single wav files" with **cue sheets**.
 This allows for more albums to be stored on each drive (max: 98000 albums per drive) and for gapless playback.

 The application can run on any Windows or Macintosh computer (Linux version is planned) connected to the UPL96ETL.
-It should only be used with the latest UPL96ETL firmware (introducing 3 digit folders).
+It should only be used with the latest UPL96ETL firmware (introducing 3-digit folders).

 **[Application documentation](./UPLPlayer.pdf)**